Noyabronok/vite-ts-react/README.md

 ![image](https://user-images.githubusercontent.com/1195319/219965648-1a327121-b1b9-4eb3-a38a-07934231de73.png)

-To get around live API limitations so you can get a quick sense of application behavior, toggle on Mock Mode and search for `Palantir` stocks.
+To get around live API limitations in order to get a quick sense of application behavior, toggle on Mock Mode and search for `Palantir` stocks.

 # Development
 ## Prerequisites: